+1-855-235-6014 Change market Find a dealer Login

 Blog

-Economic conditions and market uncertainties have big impacts on whether it’s the right time to add equipment to your fleet.
-If now is a good time, you then need to consider whether renting, leasing or buying is the best option.
-And what about new or used equipment?
+And what about new versus used equipment?
 Special financing rates can make buying new attractive, but using rentals or leases to supplement an owned fleet can be a smart strategy, too.
 And if you’re thinking now is a good time to invest in a piece of used equipment, the certified machines in our used inventory are serviced to extend machine life and lower your operating costs.

-So which is the best option for you?
+So, which is the best option for you?
 There’s really no right or wrong answer — it depends on your unique situation.
 To help you understand your options, we’ve laid out some pros and cons of renting, leasing and purchasing your next new or used machine.

 Renting is typically most popular for shorter term needs (months or weeks).
-Also, smaller companies may not own many pieces of equipment, and therefore may rent more often.
+Also, smaller companies may not own many pieces of equipment and therefore may rent more often.
 If you’re interested in renting, you’ll want to keep machine availability in mind.
 The more standard a machine is the more likely it will be available for rent, whereas specialty equipment is typically more difficult to find and rent for short terms.

 Pros